mikeav-soft/LogixTool/README.md

 >
 ## Advanteges

-No additional special programs are required (for example, the OPS server, etc.) for this utility to work.
+No additional special programs are required (for example, the OPC server, etc.) for this utility to work.

 ## System Requirements